RickyMcMaster/pub_portfolio/mlz/11-final-project/README.md

 It has 79 features so this seemed promising in terms of data richness.

-Please see the data_description.txt which I copied for reference - however, I have developed the file a bit further as you will see in the notebook.
+Please see the data_description.txt which I copied from the contest for reference - however, I have developed the file a bit further as you will see in the notebook.

 Files included are as follows: